apsthx/NextJS-NextUI-PRO/README.md

-# Next.js & NextUI PRO Template
+# Next.js & NextUI PRO Template  Node v20.14.0

 This is a template for creating applications using Next.js 14 (pages directory) and NextUI (v2).